Paper Mill Home Page

 One former mill worker recently reflected upon the mill's abrupt closure back in 2001.
 In doing so, he also expressed his feelings about losing his job and not being made whole and thus fairly compensated for the monies still owed the employees ever since that period.
 He also noted the lack of communications regarding such.
 He then summed up all those thoughts by saying just these three simple words, "We got screwed!"

-Update: In November of 2013, some twelve years after the mill's closure, former bargaining unit employees began to receive a portion of monies owed as part of the mill bankruptcy settlement.
+Update: In November of 2013, some twelve years after the mill's closure, former bargaining unit employees and salary staff began to receive a portion of monies owed as part of the mill bankruptcy settlement.

 Federal TAA retraining funds (which were designed to help assist the displaced workforce make the transition because of job loss caused by import trade), were also not approved and did not become available to the Shasta Mill workforce until July of 2002, nearly a year after the mill had closed.